Product

 • Average delinquency length (in days)

-From automating an email sequence to tracking campaigns, and creating a customized experience for your customers, Recover makes it simpler than ever to manage your dunning.
+From automating an email sequence to tracking campaigns and creating a customized experience for your customers, Recover makes managing your dunning simpler than ever.
 And don’t forget, you can save thousands of dollars in revenue churn while you’re at it.

-Even if you’re thinking to yourself, “I only have 100 customers, is it worth paying for?”
+Even if you think, “I only have 100 customers, is it worth paying for?”
 The answer is yes!

 Awesome — now that you’re sold on needing a dunning process to tackle your involuntary churn, it’s time to talk dunning solutions.
 You may be thinking, “Since my company uses Stripe, I’ll just use their dunning tool.”